ch-sa/ch-sa.github.io/_posts/2022-01-22-pyqt-packaging.md

 package.
-While you can read and [try](https://www.python.org/dev/peps/pep-0518/) [to](https://setuptools.pypa.io/en/latest/build_meta.html) [understand](https://www.python.org/dev/peps/pep-0621/) the background, you can also just paste the following and will be fine (as of 2022) for now:
+While you can read and [try](https://www.python.org/dev/peps/pep-0518/) [to](https://setuptools.pypa.io/en/latest/build_meta.html) [understand](https://www.python.org/dev/peps/pep-0621/) the background, you can also just paste the following and will be fine for now (as of 2022):

 {% highlight python %}
 # pyproject.toml